Dilshod18/dart.practice/README.md

 # HI DEAR USERS #
-it is dart practice lesson and it's first time i'm trying to learn dart and git in one time
+** It is dart practice lesson and it's first time i'm trying to learn dart and git in one time **